cancrizans/hycol/src/10_hycol_space.md

----
-title: The HYCOL color space
+# The HYCOL color space
----

 HYCOL is a color space I've designed which represents colors as points in a hyperbolic geometry.
 Specifically, a color is represented by its luma (aka luminance, or value), and chroma (aka chromaticity), and chroma is understood as a point of the two-dimensional hyperbolic plane, $\mathbb{H}^2$, while luma lies on a half-line.
 HYCOL is constructed to have, to reasonable accuracy, the following useful properties: